 Basal cell carcinoma (BCC)

-A BCC typically develops on a sun-exposed area of the skin such as the head and neck.
+A BCC typically develops on a sun-exposed area of the skin such as the scalp or face.
 However, they can develop on any area of skin.
 The first sign is often a small red, pink or pearly lump which appears on previously normal skin.
 The lump is often dome-shaped.
-However, BCCs can vary in shape and colour.
-They usually grow very slowly and and it can take many months for one to grow to a centimetre or more.
+They usually grow very slowly and it can take many months for one to grow to a centimetre or more.
+They are not usually painful.

 In time, the lump on the skin may crust over, ulcerate or bleed from time to time.
 A skin ulcer caused by a BCC is sometimes called a rodent ulcer which often looks like a small crater with a raised edge.
 BCCs very rarely spread (metastasise) to other parts of the body.
 However, untreated they continue to grow locally and can cause damage to nearby structures.
 For example, a BCC on the face may erode and damage the nose or an ear.